gasiino/datasharing/README.md

 My strong feeling is that statisticians should be able to handle the data in whatever state they arrive.
 It is important to see the raw data, understand the steps in the processing pipeline, and be able to incorporate hidden sources of variability in one's data analysis.
 On the other hand, for many data types, the processing steps are well documented and standardized.
-So the work of converting the data from raw form to directly analyzable form can be performed before calling on a statistician.
+So the work of converting the data from raw form to directly analysable form can be performed before calling on a statistician.
 This can dramatically speed the turnaround time, since the statistician doesn't have to work through all the pre-processing steps first.